 3 days in Santorini – the ultimate guide

 No matter where you arrive in Santorini – by place at the Fira Airport, or by boat/ferry in Ammoudi Bay – there are plenty of options when it comes to getting to your hotel.

 The Ktel public buses link lots of towns around Santorini island, they are affordable and have many options daily.
 It can be a great way to get around the island, maybe not as you arrive.
 The downside of public transportation is that it is not that comfortable when you travel with large luggage, and it might not get you very close to your hotel.

-From the main port in Ammoudi, you’ll have to climb the few hundred stairs to the top of the hill, and center of Oia.
-If you don’t choose to stay in Oia (even thou you will want to after seeing this list of stunning & affordable Airbnbs in Oia) head towards the bus stop.
+From the main port in Ammoudi, you’ll have to climb the few hundred stairs to the top of the hill, and the center of Oia.
+If you don’t choose to stay in Oia (even though you will want to after seeing this list of stunning & affordable Airbnbs in Oia) head towards the bus stop.
 There are plenty of taxi options as well you will choose from here.